 But most importantly, Discover is known for its customer-friendly policies that include a waiver of your first late payment fee, no penalty interest rate, and no foreign transaction fees.
 Finally, Discover offers 100% US-based customer service.
 It’s the kind of service that turns many of its cardholders into so-called raving fans.

 Best No-Fee Airline Card

-When the JetBlue Card was first introduced in 2016, it was clear this no-fee card wanted to offer a competitive frequent flyer card, not just a bare-bones option with no annual fee.
+When the JetBlue Card (offer no longer available) was first introduced in 2016, it was clear this no-fee card wanted to offer a competitive frequent flyer card, not just a bare-bones option with no annual fee.
 This card offers you three points per dollar spent with JetBlue, double points for all restaurant and grocery store purchases, and one point per dollar spent elsewhere.
 This makes it a great choice for fans of JetBlue, especially those that live near one of its hubs like New York, Boston, Fort Lauderdale, and Los Angeles/Long Beach.